sudeeprp/default-coding/investment-benefits.md

 all of them are opportunities to look for duplicates.

-Tooling for copy-paste detection works well in verbose languages, where a repitition of 8-10 lines of code can be considered significant.
+Tooling for copy-paste detection works well in verbose languages, where a repetition of 8-10 lines of code can be considered significant.
 However, in languages like python or in case of a domain-specific language, a line-count of 3 yields better results.
 Also, a human can detect similarities much better than any tool.